wattdepot/wattdepot.github.io/src/technology/roadmap.md

   1. Unit price below $75
   2. Easy to install and safe to operate
   3. 16/24 bit resolution and 50+ samples per grid cycle
-  4. Support for frequency, voltage, and THD measurement
+  4. Support for frequency and voltage measurement
   5. Onboard processing and local storage
   6. Inter-device synchronization via NTP